MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 ```

 ### -ExceptIfSCLOver
-**Note**: This parameter is functional only in on-premises Exchange.
-This exception doesn't work in the cloud-based service.
+This parameter is functional in on-premises Exchange as well as in Exchange Online.

 This parameter specifies an exception or part of an exception for the rule.
 The name of the corresponding condition parameter doesn't include the ExceptIf prefix.